 The Robotic Industries Association (RIA) is proud to announce the first annual Joseph F. Engelberger Foundation Robotics Grants.
 Mr. Engelberger, known as the “Father of Robotics,” was known throughout the world as the founding force behind industrial robotics.
 Sadly, Mr. Engelberger passed away on December 1, 2015.
 RIA honors his legacy through its annual Joseph F. Engelberger Robotics Awards.
 Now, we can further honor and remember him through annual grants that will be awarded through his foundation.

 Though Mr. Engelberger’s first foray into robotics was in the industrial space, he was very interested in creating a service robot that could be used in the home or to help the elderly.
 The foundation will award two annual $7,500 grants.
-In 2018, the categories are:
+The categories are:

 Elder Care Robotics